FHIR/ig-guidance/input/pagecontent/languages.md

 The language pack can be read by humans, but also contains an NPM package that is distributed by the FHIR NPM system.
 The NPM package contains a series of CodeSystem supplements that supplement the explicit or derived code system with a series of concepts that contain the alternate language content.
+These supplements can be hosted by a terminology service and made available to software to make use of the translations (or they can read them directly).
+The NPM also includes the translations in the following
+formats:
+* .po
+* .properties (Java)
+* .resx (DotNet)

 All translation supplement resources may have translations provided for some metadata on the resource itself:
 * Name